-(3 credit, 1 lecture, 3 lab) Prerequisite: IT220 or written departmental approval
+(3 credit, 1 lecture, 3 lab) Prerequisite: IT220

-This course covers advanced machine operations on the milling machine, lathe and surface grinder and provides training in boring, taper turning, indexing and the setup and operation of a sine bar and turntable.
+This course includes advanced machine operations on the milling machine, lathe and surface grinder and provides training in boring, taper turning, indexing and the setup and operation of a sine bar and turntable.
 Gaining of speed, accuracy and confidence on these machine tools is emphasized.